So there’s this issue with fading between chains in a rack in Ableton Live which i haven’t heard much mention of. Perhaps you’ve noticed it?

 (Notice in the screenshots below the two different peak levels shown for the chain selector positions.)

 Unfortunately, tests reveal overlapping chains will actually produce a bump in volume (which increases the more they overlap).
-In our example at the central position of 63.5, the sound coming out is ~3 dB louder than it should be, bumping up the resultant energy by 150%.
+In our example at the central position of 63.5, the sound coming out is ~3 dB louder than it should be, bumping up the energy to approximately 130% of what it should be.
 Whoopsie!

 What is the consequence of this?
 Well, it takes away objectivity when fading between effect chains.
 If we don’t realize that a volume bump is occurring in addition to the processing fade, a value near the central range of a rack which fades between two effect chains will automatically sound “better” near the middle of the range than it does near the edges.